 At our PTSD treatment center, our philosophy is centered on helping our patients find hope, purpose, and optimism.
 We believe that hope is the fuel necessary for successful recovery and we want to help our patients recognize that their futures can be different.
 Our compassionate staff aims to assist our patients in defining their purpose outside of mental illness and addiction.
 We want to guide you in developing discharge plans that emphasize your strengths, your goals, and your desired purpose for the future.
 At our hospital for PTSD, we approach each of our patients with optimism about their recovery and about their future, confronting each roadblock independently and using any setbacks that may arise as opportunities for growth.

-Types of Treatment Offered at Our Hospital for PTSD in Chandler, AZ
+Types of PTSD treatment offered at Oasis Behavioral Health Hospital in Chandler, AZ

 Upon arriving at our PTSD treatment center, patients will undergo a comprehensive evaluation in order for us to gain a better understanding of their unique needs and concerns.
 Once information is obtained, we will be able to determine the most appropriate level of care that will best meet the presenting needs of the patient while addressing all concerns.
 At our PTSD treatment center, we have an acute inpatient hospital that has been designed for adolescents aged 11-17, and adults aged 18 and older who are in need of a safe environment in order to find stabilization and recovery.
 Additionally, we offer residential treatment for adolescents between the ages of 11 and 17.
 This program is designed specifically to meet the needs of children and adolescents who are struggling with emotional, behavioral, and substance abuse issues.